No Fee Unless You Win

 How much emotional wellbeing can you buy for $20,000?
 It is not easy to quantify happiness or emotional suffering.
 Therefore, courts often calculate emotional damages using something called the general damages multiplier.
 Because it is so difficult to measure another person’s emotions, the severity of the physical injuries is often the only way courts can judge how much a plaintiff has suffered.
 Evidence that you have sought medical treatment for your emotional distress is very important, then, especially if your emotional distress is greater than what your (relatively minor) physical injuries would suggest.

 Personal injury lawyers help people heal physically and emotionally after accidents.
-Contact Walton Telken Injury Attorneys in the St. Louis area if you have been injured in a car accident.
+Contact Walton Telken Bragee Injury Attorneys in the St. Louis area if you have been injured in a car accident.